-Getting recruited to play men’s college basketball is an exciting but competitive journey.
-With thousands of athletes vying for a roster spot, standing out to college coaches takes talent, preparation, and a strategic approach.
-This guide will walk you through how to get recruited for college basketball, everything you need to know to showcase your skills, connect with coaches, and find the right program for your future.
+Your journey as a recruit in the world of college basketball is exciting but competitive.
+With thousands of athletes vying for a roster spot in the ever-changing world of college basketball, standing out to college coaches takes talent, preparation, and a strategic approach.
+This guide will walk you through how to get recruited for college basketball— everything you need to know to showcase your skills, connect with coaches, and find the right program for your future.

 How does college basketball recruiting work?

 The college basketball recruiting process is all about finding the right players who can make an impact on and off the court.
-As a coach, the process involves identifying talent, building relationships, and ensuring recruits are a good fit for the program.
-Here’s an inside look:
+Here’s a closer look at how coaches build their rosters:

-3. Building Relationships.
-Communication starts with letters, emails, and calls to gauge mutual interest.
-As coaches develop a relationship with recruits, they will invite them to a campus visits—unofficial and official—allow coaches to meet athletes and their families.
+,and calls to gauge mutual interest.
+As coaches develop a relationship with recruits, they will invite them for a campus visit—unofficial and official—in order to meet athletes and their families.

 How to get recruited to play men’s college basketball

-3. Compete at the highest level possible: To accurately assess a recruit’s ability to compete in college, coaches want to see them play against high-ranked athletes.
+- Compete at the highest level possible: To accurately assess a recruit’s ability to compete in college, coaches want to see you play against high-ranked athletes.
+In the biggest events, you want to play your best basketball.
+View the five biggest recruiting weekends of the year

-4. Compete in the summer during live periods: Scheduling conflicts make it difficult for college coaches to watch recruits play in-person during the regular season.
+- Compete in the summer during live periods: Scheduling conflicts make it difficult for college coaches to watch recruits play in-person during the regular season.
 So, they turn to live periods.
-These stretches in the offseason allow college basketball scouts and coaches to hit the road and scout several players at once.
+These stretches in the offseason allow college basketball scouts and coaches to hit the road and observe several players at once.
 Attend elite or exposure camps as well.
+Check out our workshops to learn how to identify the right camps and learn more about how to interact with coaches you meet there.

-7. Be proactive.
-Start by sending an introductory email that includes your online profile, highlight video, academic information, outstanding athletic achievements and personal interest in the program.
-Then follow up with a phone call.
+- Be proactive.
+Start by sending an introductory email that includes your online profile, highlight video, academic information, outstanding athletic achievements, and personal interest in the program.
+Be open-minded when considering the program you are reaching out to, when it comes to the division level and size of the school, until you get feedback from college coaches.

 What do college basketball scouts look for in recruits?